 Radish rape blossoms

-• Appearance and taste : The stems are thick and have a firm texture.
-They have a slightly bitter yet sweet taste and a crunchy texture.
+• Appearance and taste: The stems are thick and have a firm texture.
+There is a hint of sweetness amidst the slight bitterness, and you can enjoy the crunchy texture.

 Turnip rape blossoms

-• Appearance and taste : The stems are soft and have little fiber, and have a mild bitterness.
-The gentle flavor makes them easy to eat.
+• Appearance and taste: The stems are soft and have few fibers, with a mild bitterness.
+It has a gentle flavor and is easy to eat.

 Chinese cabbage rape blossoms

-• Appearance and taste : The flower stalk grows smoothly from the center where the leaves overlap.
-It has a mild flavor and is easy to eat even for those new to rapeseed.
+• Appearance and Taste: The flower stalk grows straight up from the center where the leaves overlap.
+It has a mild flavor and is easy for even beginners to eat rapeseed.

 Mizuna rapeseed flowers

-• Appearance and taste : The stems are thin and have a crunchy texture.
-They have a slightly strong bitter taste, but this can be adjusted by pre-boiling or other cooking methods.
+• Appearance and taste: Characterized by its thin stems and crisp texture.
+It has a slightly strong bitterness, but this can be adjusted by blanching or other cooking methods.

 Arugula rapeseed

-• Appearance and taste : Originating from overseas, it has a distinctive tangy flavor.
-It pairs well with salads and pasta.
+• Appearance and Taste: Originating from overseas, it has a distinctly spicy flavor.
+It pairs perfectly with salads and pasta.

 Bok choy rape blossoms

-• Appearance and taste : The stems are slightly thin and the buds are soft.
-The mild bitterness and sweetness are well balanced, making it suitable for use in stir-fries.
+• Appearance and Taste: It has relatively thin stems and soft buds.
+The mild bitterness and sweetness are well-balanced, making it easy to use in stir-fries and other dishes.

 Basic points for enjoying delicious food